4 Spellbinding Haunted Hotels in Salem for Families 2025

 That's A Wrap!

 So who is ready for a spirited stay at one of these awesome haunted hotels in Salem, MA?
 I know I am!
+If you love spooky adventures, don’t miss my full list of haunted places for more ghostly getaways around the state.
 Salem is extremely popular, especially during the fall season, and the rooms book up fast.
 Be warned, you should book your fall trip to Salem about a year in advance.
-So don’t wait, book your spooky stay today and tell them HotMamaTravel sent you!
+While you’re planning your Massachusetts family travel, don’t forget to check out my favorite things to do in the Berkshires for a totally different side of the Bay State.
+So don’t wait.
+Book your spooky stay today and tell them HotMamaTravel sent you!